FredBaos/fredbaos.github.io/index.md

 Interestingly, the most common bought product `SOFT DRINKS` is found in only 6% of the baskets.
 This result informs us that no products are systematically dominant in terms of purchases.
 This is a good indication of the inherent variety of purchases, and therefore we have a nice environment to study relationships between products.

 Beyond just keeping track of product counts, we can keep track of the number of times a product is seen together with another product.
-This analysis leads to what we call the "co-purchase matrix" whose values indicate the total number of baskets that any pair of products were purchased together.
+This analysis leads to what we call the *co-purchase matrix* whose values indicate the total number of baskets that any *pair* of products were purchased together.
 This result can be most naturally visualized in the form of a network where each node represents a product and the weight of an edge is the value from the co-purchase matrix.
-By clicking on one node/product, we can visualize all other products that this particular product have been purchased with at least once in the past.
+By clicking on one node/product, we can visualize all other products with which this particular product have been purchased at least once in the past.

 {% include interactive_graphs.html %}

 Note that the above network illustrates the co-purchase relationships from the study of the baskets, where the weight of the edges is the log of the number of times two products have been bought together.
 We only list the details of 15 most frequently co-purchased products in the pop-up box.

 Visualizing with a network has the advantage of clearly seeing a product's connections to the rest.
 It places the focus primarily on the *existence* of connections.
-Another great way to visualize product relationships is a heat map, which presents the advantage of visualizing the *weight* of the connections while allowing us to see the sparsity of the overal network simultaneously.
+Another great way to visualize product relationships is a heat map, which presents the advantage of visualizing the *weight* of the connections while also highlighting the sparsity of the overal network at the same time.
 Below is an interactive heat map where the values are again the log of the number of times two products have been bought together.

 {% include heatmap_giant_component.html %}